Hit to Lead and Lead Optimization in Drug Discovery:

 Once a lead has been identified, additional optimization is required to make the molecule more pharmacologically acceptable or more “drug-like”.

+These preclinical candidates are further developed to improve their properties.
 These modifications can be to improve chemical properties such as solubility and protein binding as well as drug-like properties that can predict success in vivo.
 Drug-like properties include cell permeability (MDCK), hERG activity, PGP activity, cyp inhibition, to name a few.
 Along this process, the primary target activity must be followed and improved, and activity against off-target GPCRs must be tested.

 At Multispan, we work closely with clients to provide the follow-up primary activity assay as well as assays for closely related GPCRs.
-In addition, we check the activity of the compounds against the orthologs of species in which the in vivo activity will be measured.
+In addition, we check the activity of the drug candidate compounds against the orthologs of species in which the in vivo activity will be measured.
 This is a critical step to ensure that, although we are developing drugs for humans, we can also test them in vivo in animal models to predict human activity.
 These in vitro assays are provided at Multispan See Figure 2, article MULTISCREEN™ Stable Cell Lines.

 Finally, off-target activity against GPCR panels should be tested.
 These off targets can predict known physiological issues.
 At Multispan, we have developed a panel of 32-GPCRs that, if inhibited, have known pharmacological problems.
 This panel can be run with a 2-week turnaround.
 If a different panel is requested, such as all CNS-related GPCRs, the panel can be developed and tested, also with equally rapid turnaround.